y1zhou/knowledge-base/content/series/time-series/2-ARMA/2.2-MA/index.md

 We're interested in expressing an MA series as an AR series.
 AR series are more intuitive because $X_t$ is a linear combination of the past data, and the AR coefficients can be directly interpreted.

-Under certain conditons, we can invert an MA series to an AR series.
+Under certain conditions, we can invert an MA series to an AR series.
 Taking a zero-mean MA(1) series as an example:

 $$
 X_t = Z_t + \theta Z_{t-1}, \quad Z_0 = 0